wavemaker-dev/wm-app-ci-cd-utils/README.md

 ## k8s-manifestfiles

-k8s-manifestfiles have reqired files for deploying a stateless application to kunernetes
+k8s-manifestfiles have reqired files for deploying a stateless application to kubernetes.

 - database_statefulset.yml is deploy default mysql database container for application
 - wm_app_config_and_secret.yml have required configuration and secret like passwords deatils for application and database